ItsAsbreuk/itsa-react-fileuploadbutton/README.md

 ## Setting up the server

 You need to set up the server right by using these modules.
-Therefor, you can use the module: `itsa-fileuploadhandler`
+Therefore, you can use the module: `itsa-fileuploadhandler`

-####Example server:
+####Example hapi-server:
 ```js
 'use strict';